-Where a premises presents a very low risk to the consumer i.e. those rated as "E" for food hygiene and "C" for Food Standards we will not normally carry out a routine inspection.
+Where a business presents a very low risk to the consumer i.e. those rated as "E" for food hygiene and "C" for Food Standards we will not normally carry out a routine inspection at every programmed interval.
 This reduces the regulatory burden on the business and allows us to direct resources to higher risk operations.
 Self-assessment questionnaires are sent to premises as an alternative to carrying out an inspection.
-Where self assessment questionnaires indicate a significant change in the food operations at the premises or assessments are not returned, the premises is likely to receive an inspection.
+Where self assessment questionnaires indicate a significant change in the food operations at the premises or assessments are not returned, the business is likely to receive an inspection.
+A proportion of very low risk businesses are subject to an inspection visit every second inspection cycle.
 We may also inspect if we receive a complaint about a premises.

-Premises ris k rating Number of premises
+Premises risk rating Number of premises

-Food Hygiene Е 41
+Food Hygiene E 36

-Food Standards С 81
+Food Standards С 59